NathanPease16/Flexi/Documentation/Docs.md

 # Flexi
 Flexi is a lightweight interpolation package designed to be the optimized, feature-rich successor to WiggleWarp

-Don't know how to import Flexi?
-Try [here](Tutorials/Import.md)
+Need help importing Flexi?
+Try [this](Tutorials/Import.md)

-Need help getting started?
+Don't know how to get started?
 Check out some of [these tutorials](Tutorials/Tutorials.md)

 ## Features
 - 7 data types with [native support](FlexiOperations/FlexiOperations.md)